 The Multi-Stakeholder Group (MSG) has been established and members includes equal participation from industry, non-government organisations, and government (including Commonwealth, Queensland, South Australian and Tasmanian governments), and is Chaired by the Department of Resources, Energy and Tourism.

-Deloitte Touche Tohmatsu Ltd (Deloitte) has been appointed by the Australian Government as the Administrator for the Pilot, and will undertake the collection and reconciliation of material payments and revenues using the approach designed by the MSG.
+Deloitte Touche Tohmatsu Ltd (Deloitte) has been appointed by the Australian Government as the Administrator for the Pilot, and is currently undertaking the collection and reconciliation of material payments and revenues using the approach designed by the MSG.

 Deloitte have commenced work on a systems analysis and investigation of options for data capture; and will work with companies and government agencies using data for a 12 month reporting period commencing 1 July 2012.
 The MSG agreed that 2011–12 financial year data would be used to populate the final templates.
 Template design for data capture will be an iterative process, and will first be tested using sample 2010–11 financial data prior to being completed using 2012–13 data.

-An independent Evaluator will also be appointed to assess the outcomes of the Pilot.
+An independent Evaluator has also been appointed to assess the outcomes of the Pilot.